jarng/isplash/README.md

 # ISplash

 A very basic clone of [UnSplash](https://unsplash.com/).
 The project is built for the interview test at [DevSamurai](https://devsamurai.vn/).
-This is not a full-fledged app, but rather a demo, and of course, for educational purposes.
+This is not a full-fledged app, but rather for educational purposes.

 ![image](https://github.com/nhthieu/isplash/assets/74890715/96ac0fe6-db2d-4b7f-aceb-5a4f754d94e8)